dbpedia/virtuoso-sparql-endpoint-quickstart/README.md

 * `VIRTUOSO_DIR`: The directory that stores the content of the virtuoso triple store.

 * `COLLECTION_URI`: The URI of a Databus Collection.
-If you want to load the DBpedia Dataset it is recommended to use the *Latest Core Collection*
+If you want to load the DBpedia Dataset it is recommended to use a [Snapshot Collection (2022-03)](https://databus.dbpedia.org/dbpedia/collections/dbpedia-snapshot-2022-03).
-  (https://databus.dbpedia.org/dbpedia/collections/latest-core).
 You can start the SPARQL endpoint with any other Databus Collection or you can copy the files manually into the `./downloads` folder.

 * `DATA_DIR`: The directory containing the loaded data.
 The download container will download files to this directory.
 You can also copy files into the directory manually.